 The undergraduate conference fund for research is a way for SGB to award grants of up to $250 to support undergraduate non-CGS students who are invited to present their research at a conference

-The Traditions Fund includes a route to request funding for large events on campus, including campus-wide events that may not have been able to be funded previously.
+The Traditions Fund provides a route to request funding for large events on campus, including campus-wide events that may not have been able to be funded previously.

 The purpose of the Diversity, Equity, and Inclusion Committee’s grant is to promote events that further the diversity and inclusion within student organizations and improve campus climate.